monambike/monambike-packages/README.md

 # Monambike Core

-Centralized information repository designed for seamless integration across various projects and to ensure consistent data accessibility and management efficiency."
+Repository designed for seamless integration across various personal projects and to ensure consistent data accessibility and efficiency.